sunn02/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 Next, configure the *assignment rules* for each sales team and/or salesperson.
 These rules determine which leads Odoo assigns to which people.
-To get started, navigate to :menuselection:`CRM --> Configuration --> Sales Teams`, and select a sales team.
+To get started, navigate to :menuselection:`CRM app --> Configuration --> Sales Teams`, and select a sales team.

 On the sales team configuration form, under :guilabel:`Assignment Rules`, click on :guilabel:`Edit Domain` to configure the rules that Odoo uses to determine lead assignment for this sales team.
 The